noahruiz416/UFC-Fight-Prediction-Application-Model/README.md

 # UFC-Fight-Predction-Application-Model Project Directory
 Directory for the in progress UFC Fight Prediction Application.
 When completed this application will take basic user input and will predict the probability of a winner, given two UFC fighters.

-As of 08/08/22 the project is in early phases and is still in the process of developing an accurate model.
+#Status Update:
+Model building process is complete.
+Currently in the process of developing the notebook that will act as a 'front end' user interface leveraging mercury.
+See mercury for example: https://mljar.com/mercury/

 ## Resource Guide:
 Within this readme you will find various links, which lead to different files in this repository.